devgateway/ansible-role-pacemaker/README.md

 They can also have optional members like *options* dict, *op* list with operation actions and their options.

-Additionally, there might be mutually exclusive dicts *clone*, *masterslave* and *group* with their respective options.
+Additionally, there might be mutually exclusive members: Boolean *clone*, or dicts *masterslave* or *group* with their respective options.

 Finally, the values *disabled* and *wait* might be present.